-Some toddlers eat too little of foods rich in dietary fibre such as wholegrain cereals and fruit and vegetables, and this may cause constipation.
+Some toddlers eat too little of foods rich in dietary fibre such as wholegrain cereals, fruit and vegetables, which may exacerbate constipation.

 In recent years diets have changed to contain more omega 6 fats and fewer omega 3 fats with a tendency for children to eat more vegetable oils and margarines based on omega 6 fats.
-Toddlers need to be encouraged to eat foods containing omega 3 fats, such as oily fish, regularly to maintain a healthy balance of fatty acids see Factsheet 1.2
+Toddlers need to be encouraged to eat foods containing omega 3 fats, such as oily fish, regularly to maintain a healthy balance of fatty acids see Factsheet 1.2.